jenkinsci/jclouds-plugin/README.md

 ## About this plugin

-This plugin uses [JClouds](http://jclouds.org/) to provide slave launching on most of the currently usable Cloud infrastructures [supported](http://jclouds.apache.org/reference/providers/#compute-apis) by JClouds.
+This plugin uses [JClouds](http://jclouds.org/) to provide agent launching on most of the currently usable Cloud infrastructures [supported](http://jclouds.apache.org/reference/providers/#compute-apis) by JClouds.

 ## Adding a new Cloud Provider